 TERMS & CONDITIONS

-If you submitted a claim meeting one of the following criteria, additional terms and conditions apply:
+If you submitted a Claim on or after July 26, 2021, 4:30pm PDT, the following additional terms and conditions apply:

 Thank you for using FairShake.
 We are looking forward to helping you enforce your rights against companies.
 It is important that you read and understand these terms, which govern your use of FairShake Inc.’s, and any of its affiliates’ (collectively “FairShake”), services, software and website (“Services”).